-The neoclassical building was designed by architect Johann Christoph Kunkler in 1877.
-The building itself is wonderful.
-The museum with an area of 2400 m² features more than 3000 art objects including paintings, prints, sculptures, drawings, paintings of historical significance and works by local artists.
-The Museum contains international contemporary sculptures as well as paintings and sculptures from the 19th and 20th centuries.
-The collection focuses on Dutch, German and French art.
+The neoclassical building was designed by architect Johann Christoph Kunkler in 1877 and is equally as impressive to tour as the works of art on display.
+Encompassing 2400 m² of wall space, more than 3000 art objects are part of its permanent and rotating collections including paintings, prints, sculptures and drawings of historical significance as well as works by local artists.
+A focus on collections of Dutch, German and French artists is complimented by international contemporary sculptures as well as various pieces from the 19th and 20th centuries.

 Basement – coffee shop